opencasestudies/ocs-bp-youth-mental-health/README.md

 `dl.trans()` and `dl.move()` functions.
 We especially demonstrate how to visualize many overlapping groups longitudinally using direct labels and faceting.
 We also provide a thorough explanation of how to combine plots using the `cowplot` package.
-In doing so, we also demostrate how to modify the layout of a legend using the `guides()` function of the `ggplot2` package.
+In doing so, we also demonstrate how to modify the layout of a legend using the `guides()` function of the `ggplot2` package.